mheyman/zstd_views/README.md

 The zstd_encode view can take a compression level parameter.
 If you don't supply one, defaults to using zero - the default for zstd.
-Zstd typically converts this to 3 but it is up to the underlying zstd library.
+Zstd typically converts this to 3 but it the actual value comes from the underlying zstd library.
 If you supply one, whatever you supply will be clamped by `ZSTD_minCLevel()` and  `ZSTD_maxCLevel()`.
 These values are typically -131072 and 22, respectively.
-But, again, this is up to the underlying zstd library.
+But, again, the actual values come from the underlying zstd library.

 Where the fastest compression occurs varies widely depending on the compressibility of the content.
 If the content can be easily compressed,